CMI-RewardBench: Evaluating Music Reward Models with Compositional Multimodal Instruction: Method

 \subsubsection{Baseline Models}

 We benchmark a diverse set of current state-of-the-art models, categorized by their primary training objective.
-The musicality baselines includes PAM \cite{pam}, audiobox \cite{audiobox} and SongEval\cite{songeval}.
+The musicality baselines includes specialized MOS predictors such as PAM \cite{pam}, audiobox \cite{audiobox} and SongEval \cite{songeval}.
 PAM is a reference-free metric leveraging audio-language models for general-purpose quality assessment.
 Audiobox-Aesthetic is an assessment framework providing four specialized metrics: Production Quality (PQ), Production Complexity (PC), Content Enjoyment (CE), and Content Usefulness (CU).
 SongEval is a model specifically trained on full-length songs using five aesthetic dimensions: coherence, memorability, naturalness, clarity, and overall musicality.

-For text-music alignment, we exam CLAP-Score in both default \citep{wu2023large} and suggested music-specialized checkpoints \citep{grotschla2025benchmarking}, as well as CLAMP3 \citep{yash2024clamp3} is a state-of-the-art multimodal alignment model for ABC symbolic notation, waveform and text.
+For text-music alignment, we examine similarity-based metrics: We use CLAP-Score in both default \citep{wu2023large} and suggested music-specialized checkpoints \citep{grotschla2025benchmarking}, as well as CLAMP3 \citep{wu2025clamp3universalmusic}, a state-of-the-art multimodal alignment model for ABC symbolic notation, waveform and text.
 MuQ-MuLan\citep{zhu2025muqselfsupervisedmusicrepresentation} is a joint music-text embedding framework utilizing self-supervised music representation learning.

-Furthermore, we evaluate the zero-shot capabilities of frontier AudioLLMs for all three tasks—musicality, text-music alignment, and compositional instruction alignment.
-The evaluated suite includes Qwen series and Gemini series: Qwen2-Audio \citep{chu2024qwen2}, Qwen2.5-Omni \citep{xu2025qwen2}, and Qwen3-Omni, Gemini 2.5 Flash, 2.5 Pro \citep{comanici2025gemini}, and 3 Pro.
+We also include a general-purpose open-source reward model, Omni-Reward \citep{jin2025omnirewardgeneralistomnimodalreward}.
+Furthermore, we evaluate the zero-shot capabilities of frontier AudioLLMs for all three tasks: musicality, text-music alignment, and compositional instruction alignment.
+The evaluated suite includes the Qwen series and Gemini series: Qwen2-Audio \citep{chu2024qwen2}, Qwen2.5-Omni \citep{xu2025qwen2}, and Qwen3-Omni, Gemini 2.5 Flash, 2.5 Pro \citep{comanici2025gemini}, and 3 Pro.